siberoloji/siberoloji.github.io/content/en/blog/Useful Apps/2024-09-26-top-linux-apps-for-science-and-math-the-ultimate-toolkit-for-researchers-and-students.md

 ---
 Linux has long been a preferred platform for scientists, researchers, and students involved in STEM (Science, Technology, Engineering, and Mathematics) fields.
 Its open-source nature, customizability, and vast array of specialized software make it a perfect choice for technical users.
 Whether you're solving complex mathematical problems, simulating scientific models, or visualizing data, Linux offers a variety of Linux Apps for Science with powerful tools to meet your needs.

-In this blog post, we will explore some of the most popular and essential science and math applications available on Linux.
+In this article, we will explore some of the most popular and essential science and math applications available on Linux.
 These tools cater to a wide range of disciplines, from physics and chemistry to engineering and data analysis.
 Best of all, most of these are open-source and freely available for anyone to use.

 **1. SciPy (Scientific Python)**